EyadEhab/EyadEhab/README.md

 I'm currently a CIS student with a keen interest in cybersecurity.
 I'm on a journey to become a cybersecurity professional, and I'm actively taking courses to deepen my understanding of the field.
 My self-driven learning has equipped me with skills in Python, ethical hacking, network fundamentals, and Linux, including administration of Kali Linux.

 I'm currently engaged in a malware analysis course, which is another step towards broadening my cybersecurity expertise.
-I'm excited about the possibilities in this field and am eager to contribute to it while continuously learning and growing.
+I'm excited about the possibilities in this field and am eager to contribute to it while continuously learning and growing.<br>
 👨🏼‍🎓 studying computer and information science at Egypt university of informatics (EUI)<br>
 <!-- Comment text
 # 💻 Tech Stack: